BisonSchweizAG/commercetools-datacleanup/README.md

 ```

+The where clause of a predicate must be in the [commercetools query predicate syntax](https://docs.commercetools.com/api/predicates/query).
 Within the predicate you can provide a datetime pattern enclosed with double curly brackets to get a relative datetime.
 The basic format is {{now[diff...]}}.

 - _diff_ is optional
 - There can be multiple _diff's_ and they can be specified in any order